Skip to content

 Unfortunately, traits that enable high achievement can hamper one’s progress toward recovery.

 Pride and entitlement prevent them from recognizing their issues and dealing with them.
-The acceptance of spirituality that marks the beginning of recovery is hampered by an inability to accept one’s own imperfections and surrender them to a higher power.
+The acceptance of spirituality that marks the beginning of recovery may be hampered by an inability to accept one’s own imperfections and surrender them to a higher power.

 “Those qualities of absolute control, perfectionism, and independent decision-making, which work so well in high-stress careers, go against some of the basic principles in recovery.
 In recovery, mistakes are human.
 You are asked to give up control, indeed surrender, to a power greater than yourself.”
 (Dr. Harry Haroutunian, Director, Betty Ford Center, in Being Sober)